Laura is an online writer and mother of two who enjoys crafting and sharing her experiences with others.

 Select a room to work that is not carpeted.
-Set up your work area by covering your work surface with old newspapers.
+Set up your work area by covering your work surface with old newspapers or a tarp.
 Make sure to have a trash can and wet rags on hand.
-Also, if you are cutting any tiles, be sure to wear safety goggles for protection.
+Also, if you are cutting any tiles, be sure to wear safety goggles and a particulate mask or respirator for protection.

 The simplest way to attach ceramic tile is to use a multipurpose adhesive and glue it directly to the base.
 You can work in small sections at a time, applying the adhesive and then the tiles.
 You must work quickly to attach the tile before the glue dries.
 If you will be using grout, be sure to leave the same amount of space around the tiles for continuity.